-- KYC means: Learn the essential facts relative to a client (age, net worth, investment knowledge and investment objectives); learn the facts relevant to every order; learn the circumstances behind each transaction; ensure that recommendations are appropriate - Orders cannot be processed unless all know-your-client data is provided - Unsolicited orders are client-directed orders.
-Where an unsolicited order is determined to be unsuitable for the client, the record of the order must include evidence that: the transaction was unsolicited; a suitability review was performed; and the client was advised
+- KYC means: Learn the essential facts relative to a client (age, net worth, investment knowledge and investment objectives); learn the facts relevant to every order; learn the circumstances behind each transaction; ensure that recommendations are appropriate - Know your product (KYP) is a due diligence process that apply with purchases and sales, recommending a product, placing a product on the firm's product shelf, or advertising or promoting a product - Suitability requirements apply to recommendations made to a client, and match KYC and KYOP.
+Unsolicited orders are client-directed orders.
+Where an unsolicited order is determined to be unsuitable for the client, the record of the order must include evidence that: the transaction was unsolicited; a suitability review was performed; and the client was advised if the proposed transaction was unsuitable